 DE RAS Pearson Value

 While examining our data using standard statistical methods, the Pearson value came back as 0.083.
 This shows no significant correlation between a DE’s RAS and their fantasy output using standard methods.
-Typically we are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 while studying world-class athletes as we are.
-For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, RB draft capital prevailed a -0.234 Pearson value.
+We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 when we study world-class athletes as we are.
+For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, QB draft capital prevailed a -0.219 Pearson value.

 Decadal Differences